Australia election: Why is Australia's parliament so white?

 But it was "one step forward and two steps back", says party member and activist Osmond Chiu, when just weeks after the backlash to Ms Le's case, Labor "parachuted in" another white candidate to a multicultural heartland.

-Andrew Charlton, a former adviser to ex-PM Kevin Rudd, lived in a harbour mansion in Sydney's east where he ran a political consultancy.
+Andrew Charlton, a former adviser to ex-PM Kevin Rudd, lived in a harbour mansion in Sydney's east where he ran a consultancy.

-His selection scuppered the anticipated races of at least three diverse candidates from the area which has large Indian, Sri Lankan and Middle Eastern diasporas.
+His selection scuppered the anticipated races of at least three diverse candidates from the area which has large Indian and Chinese diasporas.

 More on Australia's election: